jcl5m1/ventilator/README.md

 <strong>WARNING/DISCLAIMER: Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
 Do not use random information you found on the internet.
 I am not a medical professional, just a random person on the internet.</strong>

 This rudimentary design could provide a target breathing rate, and a positive end-expiratory pressure (PEEP).
-It can't guarantee a specic tidal volume, and can only provide atmospheric FiO2 (21%) or 100% if attached to an O2 tank.
-It is also lacking in many ways, but it is possible this limited functionality could help when better care is not possible.
+It can't guarantee a specific tidal volume, and doesn't regulate specific FiO2.
+With an attached O2 tank, it could provide 100% or without atmospheric (21%).
+Any other ratio manual guess work on the O2 supply flow.
+It is lacking in many ways, but it is possible this limited functionality could help when better care is not possible.

 # To Do's (aka. things that I could use help with):
 1. A pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.